-The moment I found out where the hotel was, after being lost right away from Tugu station to streets after streets to those small alleys, I was approached hastily by a travel-and-tours pitchman.
-The moment you see him, hmm, you couldn’t see an air of credibility around him - physically he’s not typically someone who really means business, if you know what I mean, but he was convincing enough that we negotiated anyway because the sun was already up for hours, and it was almost 7AM, and he seemed to be seriously with clean intentions.
+The moment I found out where the hotel was, after being lost right away from Tugu station to street after street, to those small alleys, I was approached hastily by a travel-and-tours pitchman.
+If you get to see him, you can't see him any air of credibility.
+Physically, he’s not typically someone who really means business, if you know what I mean.
+But he was convincing enough that we negotiated anyway because the sun was already up for hours, and it was almost 7AM, and he seemed to be seriously with clean intentions.
 The minimum number of persons in a van was two.
-But there was no one else at our agreed timing that fated morning but me and my kicking feet only, so the whole thing arranged would cost me 400,000 rupiahs for a whole day trip to already three sites – Borobudur, Mount Merapi and Prambanan (my personal itinerary).
+But there was no one else at our agreed timing that fated morning, but me and my kicking feet only.
+So the whole thing arranged would cost me 400,000 rupiahs for a whole day trip to already three sites – Borobudur, Mount Merapi and Prambanan (my personal itinerary).
 I thought a roughly 55 Singapore dollar equivalent trip was fair enough since I was about to spread distances away from the city for hours.
 Nevertheless, I told him to just wait for me outside of the alley near Jalan Sosrowijan, as I needed to ‘semi-check-in’ first.

-I went to the receptionist, introduced my name, yes, as the boy from Agoda as on their whiteboard.
+I went to the receptionist, introduced my name, yes, as the boy from Agoda, as on their whiteboard.
 Merbabu’s check in time is 1PM, so I had to wait for a few hours.
-But the receptionist, who looked more of an old grumpy owner (nah, he’s not really) suggested to leave my belongings inside the reception area.
-Brilliant, I thought, so I could tour lightly - leave more than half of my pack.
+But the receptionist, who looked more of an old grumpy owner (nah, he’s not really), suggested to leave my belongings inside the reception area.
+Brilliant, I thought, so I could tour lightly, leaving more than half of my pack.
 Then, I asked where I could book for a trip to those three sites mentioned.
 He handed me over a Bromo Tour & Travel leaflet and told me to wait for a while as if he’s looking for someone outside.
 He came back with someone who’s going to arrange my tour (later I would know he’s the owner of Bromo Tour & Travel).
-Finally, everything’s on the go for the day, yes, exactly for 400,000 rupiahs exclusive of entrance fees.
+Finally, everything’s on the go for the day, yes, exactly for 400,000 rupiahs, exclusive of entrance fees.
 And I saw the pitchman scratching his head (seriously hoping he had a fair share after that).

 While listening to a local radio, MYMP’s ‘Especially For You’ was suddenly played, which jolted me with surprise.

-I left the temple 3 hours after, forgetting my driver who told me he could wait for me for 2 hours.
+I left the temple 3 hours later, forgetting my driver who told me he would wait for me for 2 hours.
 Ha ha.
 I was just awestruck seeing what I thought I could only see on pages of books.
-Sure, the sight of an 8th century temple was so commanding as if lording over the plains of Central Java.
+Sure, the sight of an 8th century temple was so commanding, as if lording over the plains of Central Java.